Create a lasting legacy for Casady School students, today and in the future.

 Would you like to leave a legacy with a gift that will continue beyond your lifetime?
 Donors who include Casady School in their estate plans play a key role in the School’s financial stability and provide support for the School’s mission for years to come.
 The School’s current endowment exists largely from support provided by the generosity and forethought of past supporters.

 All donors who include Casady School in their estate planning are invited to become members of the Roy C. Lytle Legacy Society.
 It was created in 2005 to honor the Society’s namesake who, at the time of his passing, gave one of the largest planned gifts in the School’s history.
 Mr. Lytle was a staunch supporter and constant advocate for supporting the School’s efforts.
-The Society seeks to honor alumni and friends that have included Casady School in their estate plans at or above the $10,000 level.
+The Society seeks to honor alumni and friends that have included Casady School in their estate plans.

 Ways to Give